rhlee430/rhlee430.github.io/_notes/ED tutorial.md

 ---
-title: Exact Diagonalization of Spin Models
+title: Exact Diagonalization
 ---
+In exact diagonalization (ED), we construct many-body Hamiltonian to a matrix form, and by diagonalizing it, we obtain full spectrum of the Hamiltonian.
+In this note, we deal with ED calculations with *Julia*.
-## Indexing bases
+## Interacting Spins

 Basis states of spin-$l$ models are represented with a string of 0 and 1.
 We should map this string to an integer by